-- No selection of templates.
+- There is NO selection of templates.

-- No code access for users
+- Also, NO code access for users.

-- No import/export content feature
+- And NO import/export content feature.

 Learn Site123 here.

 Have you finally chosen free website editors for your new website?
 If yes, tell us in the comments.
-Well my personal favorite would be Wix, which requires the most basic skills of becoming a website designer and owner and top-notch features compared to the other website editors which are also great ones to try.
+Well, my personal favorite would be Wix.
+Which requires the most basic skills of becoming a website designer and owner and top-notch features compared to the other website editors which are also great ones to try.

 By using our recommended free website editors, you can create your own personal blog, e-commerce store, or just something you might want to try on, with only basic skills needed in order to create your own website.
 Try it now!

 Ease-of-Use is a must in order for your website to render good.
 Having easy steps to create it would be your primary concern, and within a few minutes, your site would be up-and-running.
-Ultimately, you would prefer your website to fit into the platform that would totally be right for your taste and plans.
+Ultimately, you would prefer your website to fit into the platform that will totally be right for your taste and plans.